fine-ants/obsidian/FE/Dev Log/Auth/OAuth Strategy.md

 ### CSRF ft. `state`
 #### Cross Site Request Forgery(CSRF)
 - CSRF란,
+- CSRF exploits the trust that a site has in a user's browser.

+- The objective of a CSRF attack concerning the Authorization Code is that, the malicious attacker tries to steal the Authorization Code (since the OAuth Client needs to exchange it for tokens).???

+A CSRF attack specifically targets state-changing requests to initiate an action instead of getting user data because the attacker has no way to see the response to the forged request.
+For the most basic cases the state parameter should be a nonce, used to correlate the request with the response received from the authentication.

 - CSRF 공격 방어란, Authorization Request와 Response를 binding하는 것이다.
 #### `state` Parameter
 - a.k.a.
 CSRF Token